hpsaturn/ESPNowCam/README.md

 **Arduino IDE**:

-For `Arduino IDE` is a little bit more complicated because the Arduino IDE dependencies resolver is very bad, but you only need first download and install the [Nanopb library](https://github.com/nanopb/nanopb/releases/tag/nanopb-0.4.8) using the `Include Library` section via zip file, and then with the **Library Manager** find **ESPNowCam**
+For `Arduino IDE` is a little bit more complicated because the Arduino IDE dependencies resolver is very bad, but you only need:

+1. Download and install the [Nanopb library](https://github.com/nanopb/nanopb/releases/tag/nanopb-0.4.8) using the `Include Library` section via zip file
+2. and then with the **Library Manager** find **ESPNowCam** and install it.

+Note: Nanobp is not included as a dependency because, despite being 25 years after the invention of symbolic links, Arduino IDE does not support these types of files.
+Consider exploring PlatformIO for your future developments, as it offers a more versatile and modern development environment.

 ## Examples and Tests